Maximize AI (MAXI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Maximize AI Historical Price

-According to the latest data gathered on Maximize AI live price page, the current price of Maximize AI is 0.00108076USD.
-The circulating supply of Maximize AI(MAXI) is 85.00M MAXI , giving it a market capitalization of $91.86K.
+According to the latest data gathered on Maximize AI live price page, the current price of Maximize AI is 0.00110786USD.
+The circulating supply of Maximize AI(MAXI) is 85.00M MAXI , giving it a market capitalization of $94.19K.

 In the past month, Maximize AI has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that MAXI could witness further price changes in the near future.